fredoming/groc-list-api/README.md

 - When in Visual Studio make sure Docker extension is installed
 - Run `docker volume create pg_volume` if it does not exists.
 Use `docker volume ls` to determine if the volume needs to be created.
 - Run project with `docker-compose up` or execute debugging in Visual Studio
+- The project will run on localhost:5000 so ensure that is available or change the port in the docker compose file.

 ## Dev Db
 - If running form docker, an instance of postgres will automatically be provided.
 This database will be created and reused when running through docker-compose.